lbryio/lbry.com/content/news/153-blockchain-is-love-blockchain-is-life.md

 In [Part 1](https://lbry.io/news/every-major-tech-company-hates-you), we covered how existing tech companies demonstrate active hostility towards users.
 If you haven't read it or are not already convinced of this problem, start there.

-So: platforms = control = hostility
+So: platform = control = hostility

 And: protocol = freedom = love & life